 Let your child choose a new color for the room and repaint it, adding wall decals of his or her favorite TV show or book characters.

 If your child has been sleeping in a toddler bed, it may also be time to upgrade to a big kid bed with a twin-sized mattress.
 Take your little one shopping and let her try out several beds to see which type of mattress is the comfiest for her.
 To save money, consider purchasing the new twin sized mattress from an online retailer.
-And to entice your child even further, allow him to choose a new bedding set and new stuffed animal.
+And to entice your child even further, allow him to choose a new bedding set and a new stuffed animal.

 Spend time in the room during the day